 June 18 is the day Union General Gordon Granger and 2,000 federal troops arrived in Galveston, Texas to take possession of the state and enforce the emancipation of the Africans still being enslaved — two years after the signing of the proclamation.

 The Juneteenth Festival of Buffalo is the third largest in the country.
 Its mission is to “actively preserve and promote the broad spectrum of African American heritage through educational and cultural activities that will benefit the community as a whole.”

-Enjoy “Juneteenth” with The Station Celebrating 50 Years Of Greatness!
+Enjoy “Juneteenth” all this weekend with The One Station For Every Generation!
 The People’s Station 93.7 WBLK!